loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/pr-vcluster-shared-argo.md

-# PR vCluster with Shared Argo CD
+# Ephemeral Pull Request vCluster with Shared Argo CD

+The **Ephemeral Pull Request vCluster with Shared Argo CD** pattern leverages the power of vCluster Platform to provide dynamic, isolated preview environments for GitHub Pull Requests using a GitOps-driven workflow with Argo CD.
+This approach uses two Argo CD `ApplicationSets`: one to spin up an ephemeral virtual cluster from a **vCluster Platform template**, and another to deploy the PR preview application into that ephemeral vCluster.
+The vCluster Platform automatically registers the new virtual cluster as an Argo CD app destination, injecting Argo CD cluster secrets with the correct labels to trigger the second `ApplicationSet` and associating them with the appropriate vCluster Platform Project.

+By integrating SSO, both developers and reviewers can be granted secure, scoped access to the preview cluster and its workloads through the Argo CD UI using their existing identity provider.
+This model delivers full environment isolation per PR, mirrors production topology without impacting shared clusters, and avoids infrastructure bloat by reusing a single Argo CD instance and host cluster.
+The vCluster Platform orchestrates the entire lifecycle—provisioning, cluster registration, access management, and teardown—making ephemeral environments repeatable, secure, and scalable.

+## Features Used

+- vCluster Platform Project Integration with Argo CD
+- vCluster Platform SSO Integration with Argo CD
+- vCluster Platform Argo CD Cluster Secret Label Injection
+- vCluster Platform Virtual Cluster Templates

+## Overview

-Both the PR vClsuter and the PR preview app are deployed by a shared Argo CD instance.
-The only thing deployed into the vCluster is the PR preview app itself.
+For the Pull Request vCluster with a shared Argo CD instance, both the PR vCluster and the PR preview app are deployed by a shared Argo CD instance using two [Argo CD `ApplicationSets`](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) that automate the creation and management of multiple Argo CD `Applications` from a single template using [dynamic generators](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/Generators/).

+1. **vCluster ApplicationSet**: The first `ApplicationSet` uses the Pull Request generator to create the ephemeral PR vCluster.
+2. **PR App Deployment ApplicationSet**: The second `ApplicationSet` uses the Matrix generator to combine two Argo CD `ApplicationSet` Generators - the Pull Request generator and the Cluster generator.

+The only thing deployed into the vCluster is the PR preview app itself as other required dependencies, like an ingress controller, are shared from the host cluster in which the vCluster is deployed.

-## Flow
+## PR vCluster Flow

 1. A specific GitHub label is added to the Pull Request (this example uses `create-pr-vcluster-external-argocd`)
-2. An Argo CD `ApplicationSet`, configured with the Pull Request generator, is triggered and generates an Argo CD `Application` specific to the given Pull Request and uses Kustomize to deploy a PR specific `VirtualClusterInstance` custom resource that leverages a `VitualClusterTemplate` custom resource for most of its configuration:
+2. An Argo CD `ApplicationSet`, configured with the Pull Request generator, is triggered and generates an Argo CD `Application` specific to the given Pull Request and uses Kustomize to deploy a PR specific `VirtualClusterInstance` custom resource that leverages a `VirtualClusterTemplate` custom resource for most of its configuration:

     - The Argo CD `ApplicationSet` allows using Pull Requests specific parameters with patches to kustomize the `VirtualClusterInstance` resource and is used to add the following `labels` for use with the PR preview app `ApplicationSet` to uniquely identify and target the PR vCluster: